 The Enterprise Investment Scheme allows qualifying companies access to equity investment from new and, in some cases, existing shareholders.
 The shareholders obtain potentially attractive tax breaks.
-At Tish Press & Company, we can provide help if you are interested in financing your business in the London area or you are interested in providing capital to businesses.
+At Tish Press & Company, we can provide help if you are interested in financing your business in the Shenfield area or you are interested in providing capital to businesses.

 The purpose of the Enterprise Investment Scheme (EIS) is to help certain types of small higher-risk unquoted trading companies to raise capital.
 It does so by providing income tax and CGT reliefs for investors in qualifying shares in these companies.

 There are really two separate schemes within the EIS: